JacobG03/sandbox/README.md

 # sandbox
-A "sandbox" in which the user can create block and play around with them.
+A "sandbox" in which the user can create blocks with random images and play around with them.